shaussler/TheoreticalUniverse/theoretical_universe/index.rst

 of Élie Cartan's differential forms, along with a systematic analysis of this formulation.

-In 1865, James Cleck Maxwell presented his groundbreaking work, `A Dynamical Theory of the Electromagnetic Field
+In 1865, James Clerck Maxwell presented his groundbreaking work, `A Dynamical Theory of the Electromagnetic Field
 <https://en.m.wikipedia.org/wiki/A_Dynamical_Theory_of_the_Electromagnetic_Field>`_
 (`pdf <https://www.jstor.org/stable/108892>`_).
 This seminal paper united